-What your child is worrying about: top teenage issues
+What teenagers worry about: top teenage issues

-Teenagers often have to make early decisions about school subjects, study, careers and work.
+Also, teenagers often have to make early decisions about school subjects, study, careers and work.
 In fact, many teenagers feel that their secondary school marks decide their whole future – that’s a lot of pressure.

 It’s normal for teenagers to have worries and fears.
 Treating every worry as a big problem can do more harm than good.
 If you do, your child might start to see the world as unsafe and dangerous.
 Not all worries need professional help.

-But when worries won’t go away, get worse or interfere with your child’s daily life, this could be a sign that your child is struggling with anxiety.
+When worries won’t go away, get worse or interfere with your child’s daily life, this could be a sign that your child is struggling with anxiety.

 Here are some signs that your child might need some help with anxiety:

 - Worries that won’t go away: this is when your child is feeling ‘on edge’ or ‘wound up’ most of the time, is generally worried about a lot of things for no clear reason, or can’t relax.